minime-rust/far-powerhouse/FAR Buyable Events/README.md

 ## Changelog

+### 1.0.1 - 2025-09-25
+*   **Corrected spawn distance:** Fixed a bug where the patrol helicopter would not spawn at the configured distance from the player
+*   **Added global chat warning:** Added a warning in global chat - so that everyone on the server knows when Bradley or a Chopper was called

 ### 1.0.0 - 2025-09-22
 *   **Hand-Off to FAR Logger:** Added a method to (optionally) hand-off Discord notifications to FAR Logger's message queue